catdino002/D-D-nuclear-medow/vinc forest.md

 bunny explodes after 1hr dealing its health to any creature within 5 ft bunny retains memories bunny can steal and use 1 spell that the enemy has for 4 charges \
-bunny wont explode if heald by a kobald orphan less than 5ft tall nmed tuberd
+bunny wont explode if healed by a kobold orphan less than 5ft tall named tuberd